DJJo14/esp32_rmt_uart/Readme.md

 ~~not jet it is just a thery that i have come up with chatgpt~~ ~~i got the first part working, it still stays a prove of concept.~~ I got the transmit and the revice part working, and the output looks prommising.
-I do not know if I can get it working with something like modbus. and get it as compatible as the normal uart, but i can use the fuctions get get_array and write_array, witch is normaly used.
+~~I do not know if I can get it working with something like modbus. and get it as compatible as the normal uart, but i can use the fuctions get get_array and write_array, witch is normaly used.~~
+A test modbus client is working with the esp32_rmt_uart!! it is almost the same as the normal uart! there are still some small bugs and features, but i am working on it.
 Currently i used a lot of code from the weikai uart and the remote_receiver and the esp32_rmt_led_strip with already using the rmt perriferal.

 feel free to help